0 Comment

 Pros and Cons of allowing Social Media Usage at the Workplace

-There is a raging debate in the corporate world about whether allowing social media usage at the workplace for employees can prove beneficial or damaging for an organization.
+There is a raging debate in the corporate world about whether allowing employees to use social media at work can be beneficial or damaging to an organization.

 Over the past decade, social media has become an integral part of the everyday life of most people.